pierreforstmann/mpgl/README.md

 <a href=https://dev.to/yugabyte/postgres-query-execution-simple-query-prepared-statement-3kk0> PG query execution: simple query - prepared statement </a>

+<a href=https://github.com/melanieplageman/debugging_planner> Learning to Hack on Postgres Planner </a>

 <a href=https://peter.eisentraut.org/blog/2023/01/30/postgresql-supply-chain>PG Supply Chain</a>

 <a href=https://big-elephants.com/2015-10/writing-postgres-extensions-part-i/>Writing PG Extensions: the Basics</a>